PEC-CSS/Stock-Watchlist/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can install and set up your app._

 <!-- 1.
 Get a free API Key at [https://example.com](https://example.com) -->
 1. Clone the repo